Britain's FTSE outperforms Europe as weaker dollar lifts commodities companies

 “UK stocks are outperforming those in Europe thanks to a gain in resource shares which have benefited from a rally in dollar-denominated commodities following the Fed meeting.”

+Anglo American was the top riser, leaping more than 8 percent after South African authorities approved Sibanye Gold’s acquisition of mines belonging to its platinum division Anglo American Platinum.

-Anglo American, Glencore, Antofagasta , BHP Billiton and Rio Tinto all rallied between 5.4 percent and 9.8 percent.
+Fellow miners Glencore, Antofagasta, BHP Billiton and Rio Tinto all rallied between 4.2 percent and 8.3 percent.

 The oil and gas sector also rose, tracking the price of oil, which extended its strong gains after the world’s biggest suppliers firmed up plans to meet to discuss an output freeze.